Accounting principles applied in the IFRS consolidated financial statements, 31 December 2014

 Market values are primarily used for defining the fair value of plan assets.
 If a market value is not available, the fair value is estimated by discounting the expected future cash flows using the same discount rate that is used for defining the pension liability.

-Share-based rewards are expensed over their vesting and commitment periods.
+The Group has a share-based remuneration schemes.
+Share-based rewards are measured at fair value of Lemminkäinen share on the date of their being granted and expensed over their vesting and commitment periods.
 Matching shares are expensed over their commitment periods.
 The expenses of other management remuneration are recognised in the income statement as personnel expenses as they arise.

 A provision is made when the Group has a legal or constructive obligation based on some past event and it is likely that exemption from responsibility would either require a payment or would result in a loss, and that the amount of liability can be reliably measured.
 Provisions have not been discounted because of the minor effect of the discounting.